Edward Ferdinand Bergenheim: Biography

-Edward Ferdinand was born on 29 January 1844 in the city of Åbo (Grand Duchy of Finland) into the Swedish-speaking Finnish family of Edvard Bergenheim (1798–1884), Archbishop of Åbo and head of the Evangelical Lutheran Church of Finland from 1850 to 1884, and Alexandrina Bergenheim.
+Edward Ferdinand was born on 29 January 1844 in the city of Åbo (Grand Duchy of Finland) into the Finland Swedish family of Edvard Bergenheim (1798–1884), Archbishop of Åbo and head of the Evangelical Lutheran Church of Finland from 1850 to 1884, and Alexandrina Bergenheim.
 He was of Swedish descent through his paternal grandfather, who came from a Swedish family of clergymen.
 In June 1863, he graduated with distinction from the Finnish Cadet Corps in Fredrikshamn (now Hamina).
 In 1869, he completed a full course, including an additional division, at the Engineering Academy.

 In 1870, he joined the Kursk–Kharkiv–Azov Railway Society.
 By 1876, he founded the Bergenheim Factory in Kharkiv, which produced ceramic tiles, stoves, and fire bricks.

 On 18 March 1878, Edward Ferdinand Bergenheim married Emilia Elisabeth Ekestubbe.
 The couple had two children: Axel Edward Emanuel (1885–1920) and Dordi Elisabeth Adelaide (1893–1975; married surname: Sundblom).
 By imperial decree dated 1 (13) April 1879, the son of the Archbishop of Åbo—Engineer-Captain Edward Ferdinand Bergenheim—was elevated, together with his legitimate descendants, to the baronial dignity of the Grand Duchy of Finland.
 His family was entered into the Matricular of the House of Nobility of the Grand Duchy of Finland in 1888, listed among the baronial families as No. 54.

 In 1882, he was transferred to the reserve of the Engineering Corps and assigned as works supervisor for the construction of the Kremenchuk–Romny Railway.
 From 1887 to 1891, Edward Ferdinand Bergenheim served as a member of the Kharkiv City Duma.
 On 11 February 1891, he was discharged from the army reserve with the rank of major general, retaining his uniform and pension.

 Edward Ferdinand Bergenheim died in Kharkiv on 28 March 1893.
 His remains were transported to his native city of Turku and buried in the city cemetery.